Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Introduction

-To address these challenges, we study an RCPSP problem with time-of-use tariffs and machine states.
-Those states are modeled in a transition diagram, indicating the duration of the transitions between states and their associated energy consumptions.
-One of the resources of the RCPSP problem is defined as energy-intensive.
-We assume this energy-intensive resource has a unitary capacity, while the rest of the resources are less constrained on their associated capacity.
+To address these challenges, we study an RCPSP problem with TOU tariffs and machine states.
+The states of energy intensive resource are modeled in a transition diagram, indicating the duration of the transitions between states and their associated energy consumptions.
+We assume that this energy-intensive resource has a unitary capacity.
+The other resources have integer capacities.
+Moreover, a task requiring this energy-intensive resource does not use other resources.
 We consider two objective functions.
-The first minimizes the total energy cost (TEC) induced by energy-intensive tasks regarding the TOU, and can be denoted as $PS, 1\text{TOU}|\text{prec,states}|\text{TEC}$.
-The second combines the previous TEC with a minimization of the makespan over all tasks.
-The extended Graham three-field notation \citep{GRAHAM1979287} of this problem is $PS, 1\text{TOU}|\text{prec,states}|\text{TEC},C_{\max}$.
+The first minimizes the total energy cost (TEC) induced by energy-intensive tasks with respect to TOU tariffs, and can be denoted as $PS, 1\text{TOU}|\text{prec,states}|\text{TEC}$ in the extended Graham's three-field notation~\citep{GRAHAM1979287}.
+The second combines the previous TEC with a minimization of the makespan over all tasks, i.e., $PS, 1\text{TOU}|\text{prec,states}|\text{TEC},C_{\max}$.
+The reader can refer to Table~A.1 of the supplementary materials for a summary of the acronyms used throughout this paper.